 In the US, the market crisis of 2008 opens the eyes of investors in both the private and the public sectors.
 It showed just how important it is for there to be proper governance in terms of conduct and culture in terms of investments.

-With ESG investing, governance and ethics play a big role in every decision making each move beneficial for all involved.
+With ESG investing, governance and ethics play a big role in every decision-making each move is beneficial for all involved.

 4 – Public & private Partnerships Have Expanded

 The collaboration between the private and the public sector started out focusing on housing and infrastructure but has since evolved.
 Both parties are now deeply involved in both environmental and social issues making ESG investing even more critical.